 The Centre for AIDS Interdisciplinary Research at the University of Oxford (CAIRO) is a multidisciplinary and interdivisional initiative.
-Led by Dr. Lucie Cluver in the Department of Social Policy and Intervention, and Dr. Adrian Smith in the Department of Public Health, CAIRO brings together specialist researchers and students with an interest in HIV/AIDS from across the Social and Medical Sciences Divisions.
+It provides high-quality research evidence to inform policy and programming in prevention, treatment and care of HIV and AIDS.
+Led by the Department of Social Policy and Intervention and the Department of Public Health, CAIRO brings together specialist researchers and students with an interest in HIV/AIDS from across the Social and Medical Sciences Divisions.

 The University of Oxford has been the site of several important contributions to the global fight against HIV/AIDS.
-CAIRO provides an infrastructure that enables better coordination and collaboration between epidemiological, social and behavioural scientists in disparate departments and divisions across the university, and that stimulates innovative interdisciplinary research, as well as teaching, on the HIV/AIDS epidemic.
+CAIRO provides an infrastructure that enables better coordination between researchers across the university, and that stimulates innovative interdisciplinary research and teaching on the HIV/AIDS epidemic.

 CAIRO is funded by the John Fell Foundation.